Devika Vidot

 Devika Sumitra Kathrina Vidot (born in Takamaka in November 1988) is a Seychellois accountant and politician.
-Since 3 November 2020, she serves as Minister of Investment, Entrepreneurship and Industry.
+Vidot served as Minister of Investment, Entrepreneurship and Industry from 2020 to 2025.

 Biography

 Vidot graduated with a degree in accounting and finance from the University of Manchester and a master's degree in professional accountancy.
 She has worked in the financial service industry and is experienced in auditing.
 She has also been a lecturer at the University of Seychelles in business administration.
 Her last occupation was for the offshore industry.

-On 31 October 2020, Vidot was elected unanimously as Minister of Investment, Entrepreneurship and Industry.
+On 31 October 2020, Vidot was elected unanimously as Minister of Investment, Entrepreneurship and Industry. and was sworn in on 3 November 2020..